 Tailored tax codes

 You may be entitled to a special tax code if you're receiving a salary or wage and have a loss to carry forward.

 Small Business Cashflow Scheme (loan)

-If you think your annual income is going to drop because of an event, you can choose to estimate your provisional tax for the year.
+If you think your annual income is going to drop because of an adverse event, you can choose to estimate your provisional tax for the year.
 This will reduce the provisional tax you have to pay.
 You may even get some of the provisional tax you’ve paid so far back.